polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 ### Ninja tricks when creating web services

-One thing you should realize about *[echo]* and *[get-request-body]*, is that you can both pass in, and return Hyperlisp, which you then convert to p5.lambda, for then to evaluate it as such.
+One thing you should realize about *[echo]* and *[get-request-body]*, is that you can both pass in, and return Hyperlambda, which you then convert to p5.lambda, for then to evaluate it as such.
 This feature of P5, allows you to pass "code" from your client, to a server, and have the server evaluate your "code", for then to return "code" back again, which the client evaluates on its side.